 Members of the Corporation are responsible for ensuring that expenditure and income are applied for the purposes intended by Parliament and that the financial transactions conform to the authorities that govern them.
-In addition they are responsible for ensuring that funds from the ESFA are used only in accordance with the Financial Memorandum with the ESFA and any other conditions that may be prescribed from time to time.
-Members of the Corporation must ensure that there are appropriate financial and management controls in place in order to safeguard public and other funds and to ensure they are used properly.
+In addition they are responsible for ensuring that funds from the ESFA are used only in accordance with the ESFA'S grant funding agreements and contracts and any other conditions that may be prescribed from time to time.
+Members of the Corporation must ensure that there are appropriate financial and management controls in place in order to safeguard public and other funds and ensure they are used properly.
 In addition, members of the Corporation are responsible for securing economical, efficient and effective management of the College's resources and expenditure, so that the benefits that should be derived from the application of public funds from the ESFA are not put at risk.

-Approved by order of the Corporation on 13th December 2017 and signed on its behalf by:
+Approved by order of the members of the Corporation on

+12/12/ 2018 and signed on its behalf by: